pkubanek/ts_sal/README.md

 Provides tools to turn ts_xml interface description into C++, Python, Java and LabView interfaces.
-Turns XMLs with the interface description into Data Distribution Service (DDS) messages and language bindings.
-Binding for the following primitives are generated:
+Turns XMLs with the interface description into Data Distribution Service (DDS) schemas and language bindings.
+Without going into details, it can be said binding for the following primitives are generated:

-* **Telemetry** - data flowing from one process to another
+* **Telemetry** - data that changes continuously and are published in regular intervals
-* **Commands** - messages to do something in another process
+* **Commands** - messages to do something in another SAL compunent
-* **Events** - changes in process state, with extra arguments to detail what's going on
+* **Events** - stochastic data, such as changes in discrete state (on/off,..)

 # Dependencies